fishing/fishing.github.com/reels.md

 #### Drawbacks of Fly Fishing

 * You need to understand what kind of bugs / small critters the fish like eating.
+There's a ton to learn here.
+Even just the different kind of flies is a lot of information to take in: dry vs wet flies, streamers vs flies, etc.
 * Casting fly gear can be tricky.
 It takes a lot of techinque.

+The good news is that there are a few patterns that are beginner friendly (basically, buy wooly bugger (wet streamer), blue winged olive (dry fly), and elk hare caddis (dry fly)).

 ## Reel Components